applied-systems-biology/jipipe-website/content/tutorials/basic/node-parameters/step3.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Click on the Gaussian node to activate it (red arrow 1), and select the Parameters tab on the right (red arrow 2).
-The Parameter surface will show the Sigma parameters of the Gaussian blur, separately for X and Y (red arrows 3 and 4, respectively).
+Click on the `Gaussian Blur 2D` node to activate it (red arrow 1), and select the `Parameters` tab on the right (red arrow 2).

+The interface will show the Sigma parameters of the Gaussian blur, separately for X and Y (red arrows 3 and 4, respectively).